-- As far as possible, describe vision as a concrete state, preferably: "In Germany there are only car sharing and free regional public transport" instead of: "People can move more sustainably" - What is it about your vision that enthuses?
+- As far as possible, describe the vision as a concrete state, preferably: "In Germany there are only car sharing and free regional public transport" instead of: "People can move more sustainably". - A vision is not a silver-bullet, nor a perfect solution.
+Rather it seeks to outline a desirable future state which reflects values and norms and motivates to take action. - Ask yourself: What is it about your vision that enthuses?
 What is it about your vision that motivates other citizens to collaborate on its fulfilment?